School of Engineering

 Chemical engineering applies unique approaches and disciplines of engineering to the fundamental sciences, such as chemistry, biochemistry, physics, and mathematics.

 The program is challenging, but if you have an interest in chemistry and math you will find chemical engineering very rewarding.
 Widener takes a strong interest in helping students pursue their dreams, providing the means for students to succeed.

 What is the best way to learn about the chemical engineering program at Widener?

 Widener University hosts a number of options for visiting campus throughout the year.
 In addition, the School of Engineering offers a number of outreach activities for high school students.

 How long does it take to become a chemical engineer?

 After a bachelor's degree, which takes four years of study in college, you are a chemical engineer.
 Some chemical engineers pursue advanced degrees so that they may have a career in research or academia.

 Depending on the type of position, chemical engineers usually participate immediately in the most important aspects of a company's operations.
 Typical assignments might be the start-up, operation, and analysis of a process unit within a larger facility.
-Process engineers would also be the key people to design grass root facilities.
+Process engineers would also be the key people to design grassroots facilities.

-After a short period of time, typically five years or less, a young chemical engineer is usually offered the opportunity to participate in other areas within a company, such as, business or marketing functions.
-Some ChEs seize this opportunity and others choose to stay involved in the more technical aspects of the company's operations.
-ChEs find that they can advance in their careers by staying technical or by moving into business or management.
+After a short period of time, typically five years or less, a young chemical engineer is usually offered the opportunity to participate in other areas within a company, such as business or marketing functions.
+Some chemical engineers seize this opportunity and others choose to stay involved in the more technical aspects of the company's operations.
+Chemical engineers find that they can advance in their careers by staying technical or by moving into business or management.
 Some companies have a formal two-track career path available to engineers.

-ChEs are at the top of all the engineering disciplines in terms of pay level.
-Average starting salaries have been published and are in the high 40's to low 50’s.
+Chemical engineers are at the top of all the engineering disciplines in terms of pay level.
+Average starting salaries have been published and are in the high 50's to mid 60’s.
 Some careers like contracting or validation pay higher, while lab work may be a bit less.